 Filter sets have two main uses: to exclude certain objects (transactions, batch jobs, etc.) from a recording; and to provide special handling of error cases during a playback.
 For example, if you want Testimony to ignore all occurrences of transaction SM21 from the recording, then adding this transaction to the recording filter set will achieve this.
 If you want to ignore occurrences of message E123 from a particular screen, you can set this message as an exclusion in the comparison filter set.
-Filter sets are also available for the transfer to repository and transfer to execution queue processes, although these are less frequently used.
+Filter sets can also be defined for the transfer to repository (most commonly for setting up transaction sampling) and for the transfer to the execution queue, although this is less frequently used.
 This topic should be further studied via the Filter Sets section here.
-THIS MUST BE LINKED